opensafely-core/ehrql/DEVELOPERS.md

 To enable this assertion set `GENTEST_COMPREHENSIVE=t`, like this:

 ```
-GENTEST_COMPREHENSIVE=t GENTEST_EXAMPLES=300 just test-generative
+GENTEST_COMPREHENSIVE=t GENTEST_EXAMPLES=200 just test-generative
 ```

-(But note that you need something like 300 examples to have any chance of this passing.)
+Note that you need approximately 200 examples to have any chance of this passing.
+`just test-all` runs with these parameters (unless passed a different value for `GENTEST_EXAMPLES`).

 Hypothesis can generate query graphs that are very deeply nested; after 100 draws in a test example, hypothesis will return the example as invalid.
 In order to avoid this, the variable strategies check for a maximum depth and return a terminal node if the maximum depth is exceeded (A `SelectColumn` node for a series strategy, and a `SelectTable` or `SelectPatientTable` for a table strategy).
 The max depth defaults to 30 and can be overridden with environment variable `GENTEST_MAX_DEPTH`.